-If you’re completely unaware of the fact that I converted a VW T5 high top transporter and that I’m getting ready for a whole load of road trips in Europe, then, well, where have you been?
+P.s.
+If you’re completely unaware of the fact that I have just converted a VW T5 high top transporter, well, where have you been?

-Come and join the custom conversion project on Instagram at @wheresmolliesvan.
+Come and join life on the road with me on Instagram – @wheresmolliesvan.

 It’s so close to home, I’ve heard it’s insanely beautiful and you can drive up to Liverpool and get your van on the ferry to either Belfast or Dublin.